ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-phases.md

 # Ethereum 2.0 Phases

 _As Ethereum 2.0 is in heavy research and development, this page may become outdated spontaneously.
-It is kept up to date on a best-effort basis._
+It is kept up to date on a best-effort basis.
+Last updated 16th of November, 2019._

 ## Introduction